 How to Brush Your Teeth

 Are you confused as to the most effective way to brush your teeth?
 It’s no wonder.
 Research shows that there is a lot of mixed information out there.
-The American Dental Association recommends brushing two minutes at a time, twice a day with a soft-bristled toothbrush, and not to scrub too hard with abrasive toothpastes or you may damage your tooth enamel.
+The American Dental Association recommends brushing two minutes at a time, twice a day with a soft bristled toothbrush.
+They also say not to scrub too hard with abrasive toothpastes or you may damage your tooth enamel.
 But other dental associations don’t agree.
 In today’s blog we discuss the brushing dilemma.

 A recent research study performed at the University College of London analyzed numerous dental sources including dental associations from ten different countries, dental textbooks, and toothbrush and toothpaste companies for advice on the most effective way to brush your teeth.
 What the researchers found was a slew of mixed information.
 There was no consensus among any of the sources.
 Even the best methods for brushing were inconsistent between the dental associations and the dental textbooks.
-If dentists are learning different information from their countries association’s recommendations, how is the public going to know which recommendation to use?
+If dentists are getting conflicting information, how is the public going to know what to do?

 Here are a few tips to guide you through the art of brushing:

-- Use a toothbrush with soft bristles.
+- Use a soft bristled brush.
 Harder bristles can damage gums.

-- Dab on a small amount of toothpaste on your toothbrush.
-Hold the bristles at a 45-degree angle, contacting both teeth and the gum line.
+- Dab on a small amount of fluoride toothpaste on your toothbrush.
+Hold the bristles Tilt the brush at a 45-degree angle so the the bristles are aiming at the gumline.
+Most of the destructive bacteria grows just above and below the gum line.

-- Brush the outside of the teeth, two to three teeth at a time, using a back and forth rolling motion being careful not to brush too hard
+- Brush the outside surfaces of the teeth, two to three teeth at a time, using a back and forth rolling motion.
+Then brush the inside surfaces.
+Be careful not to brush too hard

 - Make sure that the bristles go under the gumline – between the tooth and gum.

-- Brush the outside, inside and the chewing surfaces of each tooth, making sure you rinse your brush often.
+- Brush the outside, inside and the chewing surfaces of each tooth.
+Make sure that you rinse the food particles off of your brush often.

-- Gently brush your tongue to remove bacteria and help freshen your breath.
+- Gently brush your tongue to remove plaque and help freshen your breath.

-If the gums bleed, it suggests poor gum health, not that you are brushing too hard. gently, try to make it bleed. go after the areas that are more sensitive.
+If the gums bleed, it suggests poor gum health, not that you are brushing too hard.
+It may seem counter intuitive but we suggest that you try to make it bleed.
+Go after the areas that are more sensitive by sticking the bristles directly into the gum crevice.
 If you continue to do that, in a few days, you will not be able to make it bleed.

-Some sources cited a gentle jiggling of the toothbrush back and forth on the teeth to dislodge food debris, bacteria, and plaque.
+Some sources cited a gentle jiggling of the toothbrush back and forth on the teeth.
+This will dislodge the food debris, bacteria, and plaque.
 Others cited a basic scrubbing motion.
 It was also found that brushing directly after eating sugary foods or beverages may harm more than help.
-Harmful bacteria begin metabolizing the sugars and starches and producing acids within two minutes of you consuming them, meaning by the time you brush, it’s too late.
+Harmful bacteria begin metabolizing the sugars and starches and producing acids within two minutes of you consuming them.
+Meaning by the time you brush, it’s too late.
 The acids will have already damaged the enamel.

 The one thing we know for sure, is that it is better to brush than not to brush, so keep on brushing.